dominikwilkowski/sass-versioning/README.md

 ## Usage

+Sass-versioning replies on [semantically versioned](http://semver.org/) modules.
+According to `semver` a major version will break backwards compatibility while minor and patch versions keep backwards compatibility intact so this script will throw errors only on major version mismatches and when a module can't be found.

+### Example

 If you have multiple versioned Sass modules and need to defined dependencies amongst them, this is for you.

 Imagine you have a couple modules: